All insurance entities are now licensed under the Insurance Act and are categorised into one of three classes with a single tax regime as follows:

 - Enjoy the benefits of a captive insurance company without having to form their own captive.

 These are legal entities comprising separate accounts that are segregated from the Insurer’s accounts and other segregated cell accounts.
-The separate account company differs from a SCC in the following ways:
+The company with separate accounts differs from a SCC in the following ways:

 - There are no multi-shareholder requirements

-- An SAC does not place the core capital at risk like the SCC does
+- Does not place the core capital at risk like the SCC does

 Incorporated Cell Companies